princefishthrower/chrisfrew.in/src/content/blog/some-tasty-bash-profile-commands/index.md

 Raspberry Pi (with raspbian and other linux style builds): `~/.bashrc`

-Here's what I've got (compiled and selected as only the tastiest after 5+ of full stack dev work! oh also, the IPs for SSH and passwords for my databases / APIs have been _clearly_ modified, they won't work - what do you think I am, an idiot? :joy::joy::joy: )
+Here's what I've got (compiled and selected as only the tastiest after 5+ of full stack dev work! oh also, the IPs for SSH and passwords for my databases / APIs have been _clearly_ modified, they won't work - what do you think I am, an idiot? 😂😂😂 )

 ```bash
 # ~/.bashrc: executed by bash(1) for non-login shells.